andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 Of course, we are using Remix!
 However, for this guide it actually doesn't matter what code runs on Cloudflare Workers.
 For instance, you could use a [Hono](https://hono.dev/) app instead.
 What's important is that we have an example app that we can deploy and configure.

 Note that Remix's official `cloudflare-workers` template is not yet running on Vite.
 If you want to use a Vite template, you can use `vite-cloudflare` instead, which uses Cloudflare Pages.
-I personally haven't used Cloudflare Pages and to keep it simple, I am sticking with the `cloudflare-workers` template for this guide.
+I personally haven't used Cloudflare Pages and to keep it simple, I am sticking with `cloudflare-workers` for this guide.

 ## Deploy your app via wrangler

 Follow the instructions in the project's README to deploy the Remix app to Cloudflare.
 It should be as easy as [installing wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/), [creating a Cloudflare account](https://dash.cloudflare.com/sign-up), and running `npm run deploy`.

-[wrangler](https://developers.cloudflare.com/workers/wrangler/) is Cloudflare's command-line interface (CLI). `wrangler` can be used to run Worker apps in development, deploy them to Cloudflare, and configure the production and development Worker environments. `wrangler` uses the `wrangler.toml` file in the project root to understand what Cloudflare Worker to run, deploy, and configure.
+[wrangler](https://developers.cloudflare.com/workers/wrangler/) is Cloudflare's command-line interface (CLI).
+It can be used to run Workers apps in development, deploy them to Cloudflare, and configure the Worker's production and development environments. `wrangler` uses the `wrangler.toml` file in the project root to understand what Worker to run, deploy, and configure.

 ## Inspecting wrangler.toml

 Let's inspect the `wrangler.toml` file in the root of the Remix project.
-We can configure many aspects of our worker via `wrangler.toml` ([see docs](https://developers.cloudflare.com/workers/wrangler/configuration/)), including [Custom Domains](https://developers.cloudflare.com/workers/wrangler/configuration/#custom-domains), [Routes](https://developers.cloudflare.com/workers/wrangler/configuration/#routes), [environment variables](https://developers.cloudflare.com/workers/wrangler/configuration/#environment-variables), D1 databases, Durable Objects, KV stores and more!
+We can configure many aspects of our Worker via `wrangler.toml` ([see docs](https://developers.cloudflare.com/workers/wrangler/configuration/)), including [Custom Domains](https://developers.cloudflare.com/workers/wrangler/configuration/#custom-domains), [Routes](https://developers.cloudflare.com/workers/wrangler/configuration/#routes), [environment variables](https://developers.cloudflare.com/workers/wrangler/configuration/#environment-variables), D1 databases, Durable Objects, KV stores and more!

 Running `wrangler deploy` will also create a new Cloudflare Worker if `wrangler` doesn't find a Worker with the name specified in the `wrangler.toml` file.
 This sounds a lot like infrastructure as code, doesn't it?
 So why would we need Terraform if Cloudflare's own CLI tool and configuration options allow us to do all of this?